nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :man_technologist: Think twice before using this.
 This action is not reversible.

-Clears all entries from the address book.
+Clears all entries from the task book.

 Format: `clear`